Penn State | Online

 This is my Life

-A GIS Degree for the Experienced Professional
+An Online Master's Degree in GIS Customized for the Experienced Professional

 Geospatial Portfolio Video

 Learn more about the World Campus geospatial programs in this video:

 What Makes the Penn State Online Master's in GIS Different?

 Penn State's GIS program has been a leader in online education since 1998.
 You can take pride in knowing you are part of a nationally recognized, award-winning program, considered one of the "Best Online Programs in 2015" by U.S. News and World Report.